hetznercloud/csi-driver/deploy/docker-swarm/README.md

 ## How to resize a docker swarm Hetzner CSI volume

 Currently, the Docker Swarm CSI support does not come with support for volume resizing.
+See [this ticket](https://github.com/moby/moby/issues/44985) for the current state on the Docker side.
 The following explains a step by step guide on how to do this manually instead.

 Please test the following on a Swarm with the same version as your target cluster